kubernetes/kops/docs/cluster_spec.md

 ### containerRegistry

-The container registry enables kops / kubernetes to pull containers from a managed registry.
+The container registry enables kOps / kubernetes to pull containers from a managed registry.
 This is useful when pulling containers from the internet is not an option, eg. because the deployment is offline / internet restricted or because of special requirements that apply for deployed artifacts, eg. auditing of containers.

-For a use case example, see [How to use kops in AWS China Region](https://github.com/kubernetes/kops/blob/master/docs/aws-china.md)
+For a use case example, see [How to use kOps in AWS China Region](https://github.com/kubernetes/kops/blob/master/docs/aws-china.md)

 ```yaml
 spec: